xapply.

 Markup differences

-The secondary difference is that parallel
+The secondary difference is that parallel's markup

 For example the markup

-under parallel
+{.} under parallel treats

 removing the dot-suffix from "sub.dir/foo.jpg" (.jpg is removed)